nwtnni/tock/README.md

 Unfortunately only works on UNIX systems due to the use of the `termios` and `sigaction` related function calls.

+Note: emulating all features of tty-clock is **not** a goal of this project.

 ## Features

 - Efficient bitmap and diff-based drawing